safe-global/safe-docs/pages/safe-core-sdk/api-kit.md

 ## Retrieve the pending transactions

 Different methods in the API Kit are available to retrieve pending transactions depending on the situation.
-To retrieve a transaction given the Safe transaction hash use the uncommented method.
+To retrieve a transaction given the Safe transaction hash use the method that is not commented.

 ```typescript
 const transaction = await service.getTransaction("<SAFE_TX_HASH>")